SuperSONIC

 SuperSONIC GitHub repository: fastmachinelearning/SuperSONIC.

-The computing demands of modern scientific experiments are growing at a faster rate than the performance improvements of traditional processors (CPUs).
+The computing demands of modern scientific experiments are growing at a faster rate than the performance improvements of traditional general-purpose processors (CPUs).
 This trend is driven by increasing data collection rates, tightening latency requirements, and rising complexity of algorithms, particularly those based on machine learning.
 Such a computing landscape strongly motivates the adoption of specialized coprocessors, such as FPGAs, GPUs, and TPUs.
+However, this introduces new resource allocation and scaling issues.

-In “inference-as-a-service” model, the data processing workflows (“clients”) off-load computationally intensive steps, such as neural network inference, to a remote “server” equipped with coprocessors.
-This design allows to optimize both data processing throughput and coprocessor utilization by dynamically balancing the ratio of CPUs to coprocessors.
+In the inference-as-a-service model, the data processing workflows (“clients”) off-load computationally intensive steps, such as neural network inference, to a remote “server” equipped with coprocessors.
+This design allows for optimization of both data processing throughput and coprocessor utilization by dynamically balancing the ratio of CPUs to coprocessors.
 Numerous R&D efforts implementing this paradigm in HEP and MMA experiments are grouped under the name SONIC (Services for Optimized Network Inference on Coprocessors).

 IaaS

-A key feature of the SONIC approach is the decoupling of clients from servers and the standardization of communication between them.
+Two of the key features of the SONIC approach are the decoupling of clients from servers and the standardization of communication between them.
 While client-side implementations may vary across applications, the server-side infrastructure can remain largely the same, since the server functionality requirements (load balancing, autoscaling, etc.) are not experiment-specific.

-The purpose of SuperSONIC project is to develop server infrastructure that could be reused by scientific experiments with only small differences in configuration.
+The purpose of the SuperSONIC project is to develop server infrastructure that could be reused by multiple scientific experiments with only small differences in configuration.

 Experiments that use SuperSONIC